-Most of the Group's products are exported to Hong Kong, Western Europe, the United States, Indonesia and Australia.
-As expressed as a percentage of revenue, export sales (excluding sales through import-export agents in the PRC) accounted for approximately 54% (2016: 49%) of the Group's revenue while domestic sales in the PRC accounted for approximately 46% (2016: 51%) of the Group's revenue.
+Some of the Group's products are exported to Europe, Asia Pacific and America.
+As expressed as a percentage of revenue, export sales (excluding sales through import-export agents in the PRC) accounted for approximately 49% (2017: 54%) of the Group's revenue while domestic sales in the PRC accounted for approximately 51% (2017: 46%) of the Group's revenue.